 - (a) Both parties agree that a Joint Labour-Management and Occupational Health and Safety Committee will be established.
 The Committee will be comprised of up to three persons appointed by the Employer and up to three persons appointed by the Union.
 Either party may invite other participants if such attendance is to assist the parties with the business of the Committee. - (b) Both parties recognize the need for a safe workplace, cooperation and communication in the pursuit of their common goals.
-To this end, the parties agree to discuss occupational health and safety issues, changes concerning work operations and reporting lines, education and training opportunities and administrative matters from the agreement. - (c) The parties will meet twice a year at a mutually agreeable time and place.
-Additionally, the Committee will meet at the call of either party according to an agreed upon format (i.e. in-person or remotely). - (d) The Committee will be co-chaired by a representative of each party. - (e) Minutes of each meeting, once finalized, will be distributed by email to each NDP Constituency Assistant and MLA.
+To this end, the parties agree to discuss occupational health and safety issues, changes concerning work operations and reporting lines, education and training opportunities and administrative matters from the agreement. - (c) The parties pre-schedule meetings in January and will meet quarterly a year at a mutually agreeable time and place.
+Additionally, the Committee will meet at the call of either party according to an agreed upon format (i.e. in-person or remotely). - (d) The Committee will be co-chaired by a representative of each party. - (e) Minutes of each meeting will be produced by each party on an alternating basis and, once finalized, will be distributed by email to each NDP Constituency Advisors and MLA.